backstage/backstage/.changeset/cool-fans-wash.md

 '@backstage/frontend-test-utils': patch
 ---

-Accepts rendering more than a route in the test app.
+The `createExtensionTester` helper is now able to render more than one route in the test app.